brandonxavier/CB-AppDevKit/README.txt

                     cb.tipOptions.
 Log             -   (Bottom Right) cb.log messages are displayed here rather
                     than the user/bcast areas.
 No /debug required to see them.

+Specifying Your Script File & Init Function:

+There are several ways to do this:

+-   Change the optional parameters to cbInit in the main.html (well documented near the bottom of the file).
+This is by far the most productive thing to do.
+    However, if you don't use an Init-type script or if you execute any code outside of functions this can lead to problems.
+I'm tempted to go into and old-school rant about the wisdom of executing code outside of functions . . . but JS permits it . . . so I'll accept it as "valid" . . . and leave it at that.
+-   Leave the optional Init function out of the cbInit call.
+The ADK will then try to parse your file to locate the "cb.settings_choices = " line(s) and eval them.
+    This imitates the behavior of the "real" CB (i.e. the settings choices are set BEFORE code executes).
+NOTE:  YOU WILL HAVE TO CHOOSE YOUR SCRIPT FILE EVERY TIME IF YOU USE THIS METHOD!
+No way around this!
+JS will not permit access to files on your computer without some sort of direct user interaction.
+    The act of "choosing a file" is considered by JS to be permission to access that file (even though it's a nuisance here in this very limited case, as a general security precaution it's probably a very good thing JS does this)
+-   Leave both the optional script and Init function out of main.html.
+You can then select the script at runtime and optionally specify an Init function.